 You’ll collect different stamps if your Power-Up Band is linked with your Universal Studios Japan app!
 With your Power-Up Band, hit the coloured eggs on your lap bar when they light up.
 These coloured eggs correspond with the same coloured eggs during your ride.

-We collected all the stamps in one single ride-through, unlike Mario Kart, where you’ll need multiple ride-throughs.
+Unlike Mario Kart, we collected all the stamps in one ride-through, where you’ll need multiple ride-throughs.

 Bowser Jr. Challenge